nanees15/SWE/README.md

     * driver/rider shall be able to log in with his valid email and passcode

 * Requirements / Inputs:
-    * driver/rider should enter his email or phone number and passcode.
+    * driver/rider 's phone number or email, password
-    * system must compare this data with the data in database

 * Source:
-    * source is USER and DB? (validate with db?)
+    * driver/rider

 * Pre-Condition:
     * driver/rider must have an account first

 * Post-Condition:
-    * app can be used.
-    * data is shown
+    *

 * Output:
-    * if driver/rider logg in successfully, home page will be displayed.
-Otherwise, message that states "email or passcode is incorrect" will be displayed
+    * if data is valid, driver/rider will be logged in successfully.
+Otherwise, message states that there is something that is incorrect

 ---